Open back headphones are designed to deliver an immersive listening experience by reducing the level of isolation between you and your environment.

 They produce a spacious soundstage and give you the impression of listening to a good speaker set up in an ideal room.
 However, they leak a lot so they are not the best choice if you want to use them outside, as they may distract the people around you (see our closed-back recommendations).

-So far, we've tested 26 open-back headphones and below are our recommendations for the best ones you can buy this fall.
+So far, we've tested 27 open-back headphones and below are our recommendations for the best ones you can buy in 2018.

 The Philips SHP 9500 are the best budget headphones for critical listening we've tested so far.
 They’re not made from the fanciest or sturdiest of materials, but they feel durable enough that you would not worry if you dropped them by accident.
 They’re comfortable, have an excellent soundstage and they are the best budget critical headphones that we’ve reviewed so far.